kevinolega/callcentertrainingtips/6wel/sales-module.md

 Sales skills applies to business.

+The people who master sales skills early often do exceptionally well in these other "non-sales" related areas.

 Sales skills also apply to call center work.

 That's why I'm teaching this skill.

-In customer service and tech support, having a highe enough level in sales skills helps convince the customers to cooperate with your instructions.
+In customer service and tech support, having a high enough level in sales skills helps convince the customers to cooperate with your instructions and boost your primary KPI.

 You get higher customer service feedback.